fullstack-development/developers-roadmap/backend/junior-1/haskell.md

 ## Lazy evaluation

-* What is *strict* and *non-strict* evaluation strategy?
-Explain the difference between them.
+* What is a reduction strategy?
+What is an evaluation strategy?
+How do they differ?
 * What is lazy evaluation?
 How it differs from eager evaluation?
+Is lazy evaluation the same as non-strictness?
 * What is outside in and inside out evaluation?
 * What is a redex?
 * What are the pros and cons of lazy evaluation?
 Provide some examples.
-* Is Haskell a lazy language?
+* What strategy used in Haskell?
 * What is thunk?
   * Describe the concept of its inner structure.
   * Could you think of cases when thunk occupies less space than the evaluated value and visa versa?